/ Dementia And Alzheimers Whats The Difference

 Early Indicators of Dementia

 Dementia refers to a range of conditions, and its symptoms can vary greatly in different people.
-Here are common symptoms of dementia:
+Here are common early signs of dementia:

 • Being unable to remember the name of a close friend or relative